-I will be the first to admit that I am, indeed, a carnivore.
+I will be the first to admit that I am indeed a carnivore.
+I love a good steak after a long day at work, paired with garlic mashed potatoes, and steamed greens beans.
 Sure.
-I’ll enjoy the occasional go-green main course to stay in tune with my 5-Alive daily requirements.
+I’ll enjoy the occasional main course spinach salad to stay in tune with my 5-Alive daily requirements.
 But nothing satisfies me more than a thick, juicy steak cooked just enough to garner that deliciously perfect pink inner layer.
+And today, I’m gonna show you how to cook the perfect stove-top steak . . .
+Churchill style.

 Tips & Tricks, Dan Churchill Style

-Aren’t these beautiful?
+Aren’t these steaks absolutely beautiful?
 I picked them up at Albertsons.
 They were prepackaged.
 But getting them fresh from your local butcher is always your best option.

 Once you smother your steaks on both sides with the dry rub, place them in a resealable bag overnight in the refrigerator.
 This allows the meat to soak in all the flavors of the rub.